start-jsk/rtmros_common/hrpsys_ros_bridge/test/hrpsys-samples/README.md

 # samplerobot-remove-force-offset.l
 RemoveForceSensorLinkOffset is hrpsys-base RTC to remove hands or feet from force sensor values.
-Check /lhsensor and off_lhsensor if you want to see how it works. (e.g.rostopic echo /lhsensor)
+Check /lhsensor and /off_lhsensor if you want to see how it works. (e.g., rostopic echo /lhsensor)
 1. Launch hrpsys-simulator

     ```